And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 Yeah.

-Uh Truman had more courage and people give him credit for.
+Truman had more courage than people give him credit for.

-Well, what's interesting, tr Truman's Truman's legacy was not established till long after he died.
+Well, what's interesting, Truman's legacy was not established till long after he died.

 The true history of the Bush administration is going to be written by people who have yet to even be conceived.

-Uh I'm sure worse has happened in this country's civil war period, but it was a low point for me in my life to see uh a decorated four-star general full military dress uniform, duty honor country, all the things that uh you military people swear to.
+But it was a low point for me in my life to see a decorated four-star general full military dress uniform, duty, honor, country, all the things that you military people swear to.

 Just everything this country stands for.

-Uh, you know, he's such a great soldier and and uh devoted his whole life.
+You know, he's such a great soldier and devoted his whole life.

-Well, he's such yes, and he's a br he's a PhD, he's a brilliant he has written the book, the American Operations Manual on on defeating counterinsurgencies, and it's working.
+He has written the book, the American Operations Manual on Defeating Counterinsurgencies, and it's working.

-And her husband was a bird colonel with the joint chiefs of staff, and he was buried at full military.
+She just turned 100 years old, and her husband was a bird colonel with the Joint Chiefs of Staff, and he was buried at Arlington with full military honors.

-And going through that, I mean, I just resist awesome, you know.
+And going through that, I mean, I just marvel.

-And to think of these people sitting in those chairs and talking that way to one of our brothers.
+And to think of these people sitting in those chairs and talking that way to one of our best.

 And they sit there and talk as though they are military experts.

-This is what bothers me about them uh uh Bob when they start talking about how they need to be the ones that manage the health care system.
+This is what bothers me about them, Bob, when they start talking about how they need to be the ones that manage the health care system.

-Their experience in it is uh there are health care professionals out there, and they don't know diddly squat about what they're doing.
+It really, their experience in it is there are health care professionals out there, and they don't know diddly squad about what they're doing.

 We need people like John Edwards in charge of it.